wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/create-measures-dax-power-bi/includes/6-lab.md

 1. To add a matrix visual to the new report page, in the **Visualizations** pane, select the matrix visual type.

 	> [!TIP]
-	> You can hover the cursor over each icon to reveal a tooltip describing the visual type*.
+	> You can hover the cursor over each icon to reveal a tooltip describing the visual type.

 	> [!div class="mx-imgBorder"]
 	> [![tooltip description](../media/lab-6-15-ssm.png)](../media/lab-6-15-ssm.png#lightbox)